TENsSites/TENsSites.github.io/README.md

 https://tenssites.github.io/ is the URL of my "Stylish Lenses" example site

 __________________________
-"Stylish Lenses" created as an [example of this scenario:
+"Stylish Lenses" created as an [example of this scenario]:

-(1) Customer wants this design exactly.
+(1.)
+Customer wants this design exactly.
-	(To help make their site the best it can be, I give customers simple & easy advice) (2) Recommendations given.
+(to help make their site the best it can be, I give customers simple & easy advice) (2.)
+Recommendations given.
 Customer didn't want any changes to the design.
 __________________________

 My recommendation: